chainguard-dev/edu/content/chainguard/chainguard-enforce/installation/alternative-installation-methods.md

 toc: true
 ---

-> _This document relates to Chainguard Enforce.
-In order to follow along, you will need access to Chainguard Enforce.
-You can request access through selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

 There are currently three recommended approaches to installing the Chainguard Enforce Agent.
 This guide will walk you through each of these approaches.

 Our [getting started guide](/chainguard/chainguard-enforce/chainguard-enforce-user-onboarding/) provides more detailed information on how to set up Chainguard Enforce, and this document provides a reference for three alternative methods to align best with your team's existing Kubernetes workflow.